 Ph.D. in Information Science and Technology

-Earn Your Ph.d.
+Earn Your Ph.D.
 In Information Science and Technology at iSchool

 Our Ph.D. in Information Science and Technology takes a human-centered approach to digital and information technologies.
 Join a community dedicated to understanding information as a manageable resource with a distinct human element.
 This innovative, multidisciplinary program equips you with the research skills and insights needed to become a leader in academia and the information industries.